lflrnr/Portfolio/README.md

 # Portfolio
 The purpose of these projects are to showcase Python centric data science skills.
 Projects 1 through 3 will focus on the Rohingya in the refugee camps in Bangladesh.
 I was inspired to look into this dire topic by my partner, Sifat Reazi, who is a PhD student at the University of California, Irvine.
 She has provided significant input as to the research questions through her domain knowledge of the subject.
-The results and analysis are mine with the important caveat being that I am an uninformed outsider.
+The results and analysis are mine with the important caveat being that I am an uninformed outsider and so should not be used to inform any policies.

 ## Project 1 - Rohingya Humanitarian Operations